StyleDomain: Efficient and Lightweight Parameterizations of StyleGAN for One-shot and Few-shot Domain Adaptation: Efficient and lightweight parameterizations of StyleGAN

-So, for moderately similar and dissimilar domains we provide results in \Cref{fig:far_dom_style} and in \Cref{table:far_dom_style} (see more results in \Cref{app:style_results}).
-We observe that the domain adaptation in $\mathcal{S}$ works much worse for this case compared to Full parameterization.
-However, we should notice that it still shows reasonable quality considering that it has only 9 thousand training parameters which is less by several orders than 30 million parameters in Full parameterization.

-Optimizing in $\mathcal{S}+$ allows reducing this performance gap and it is minimal for moderately similar domains.
-For dissimilar domains we see a noticeable degradation in quality.
-It means that for this case we need more parameters to fine-tune.

-\textbf{Properties of the StyleSpace domain directions.} We show that in $\mathcal{S}$ and $\mathcal{S}+$ there exist such StyleDomain directions that can adapt the generator to similar and moderately similar domains correspondingly.
-In this part, we explore its properties in detail.

-First, we investigate whether we can transfer StyleDomain directions between aligned StyleGAN2 models.
-In particular, let us consider the base generator $G_{\theta}$ pretrained on realistic faces and the generator $G_{\theta}^{Dog}$ fine-tuned to domain of dogs in the Full parameterization.
-We aim to verify whether we could apply StyleDomain directions to $G_{\theta}^{Dog}$ if they were optimized for $G_{\theta}$.
-Specifically, we conduct the following experiment.
-At first, we take StyleDomain directions that were optimized for $G_{\theta}$ to adapt it to different text-based and one-shot image-based domains (e.g. Pixar, Anastasia, etc.).
-Next, we apply these directions to generators that were fine-tuned from $G_{\theta}$ to other domains (e.g. MetFaces, Mega, Dogs, etc.).
-We provide results of this experiment in \Cref{fig:style_domain_transfer} (see more results in \Cref{app:styledomain}).
-We see that for moderately similar domains the StyleDomain directions can be successfully transferred.
-For dissimilar domains the visual quality is less satisfactory but reasonable.
+We provide results in \Cref{fig:far_dom_parts} and in \Cref{table:one-shot} (see more results in \Cref{app:style_results}).
+We see that Affine$+$ parameterization allows us removing the performance gap from the Full parameterization both qualitatively and quantitatively.
+While the number of parameters for the additional block in Affine$+$ accounts for only 2 \% of the synthesis network size.
+It shows that the style vector allows adapting the generator even to more distant domains if we just add a small part of the synthesis network.

+We observe that AffineLight$+$ still shows adequate performance, except it has 100 times less parameters than the Full parameterization.
+We should notice that this parameterization is more suitable for low data regimes than those that we consider in \Cref{sec:experiments}.

-Second, we discover that StyleDomain directions can be combined with each other.
-In particular, we can consider several directions that correspond to different similar domains and take their linear combination.
+\textbf{Properties of the StyleDomain directions.} We investigate StyleDomain directions that adapt the generator to similar domains and explore surprising properties.
+The first one is mixability, i.e. we discover that StyleDomain directions can be combined with each other.
+In particular, we can consider several directions that correspond to different similar domains and take their sum.
 The resulting direction will adapt the generator to the semantically mixed domain.
 We provide different examples of such combinations in \Cref{fig:style_domain_mixing} (see more results in \Cref{app:styledomain}).